Varjo

-Varjo Technologies Oy, commonly referred to as Varjo, is a Finnish manufacturer of virtual reality, augmented reality and mixed reality headsets.
+Varjo Technologies Oyj, commonly referred to as Varjo, is a Finnish manufacturer of virtual reality and augmented reality headsets.
 The company was founded in 2016 by former Nokia and Microsoft executives.
-Varjo specializes in developing high-resolution devices that offer clarity comparable to the human eye.
+Varjo specializes in developing high-resolution devices that offer clarity greater than devices typically sold to consumers.

 The company's first head-mounted display, Varjo VR-1, was launched in February 2019, and it was followed by Varjo VR-2 and VR-2 Pro models in October 2019.
-Varjo's first mixed reality device, Varjo XR-1 Developer Edition, was released to market in December 2019.
+Varjo's first device with camera passthrough, Varjo XR-1 Developer Edition, was released to market in December 2019.
 The third-generation products, Varjo XR-3 and VR-3, were launched in December 2020.
 The virtual reality headset Varjo Aero, the company's first and only product available for consumers, was released to market in 2021.
 The company's fourth-generation headsets, the Varjo XR-4 Series, were announced in 2023 and refreshed for demanding simulation training in October 2025.

 Varjo has raised over $200M in funding.